Market

 Material Uncertainty Related to Going Concern

-We draw attention to Note 37 in the Standalone Financial Statement, which states that the Company has incurred a net loss in the current year and in the previous year.
+We draw attention to Note 35 in the Standalone Financial Statement, which states that the Company has incurred a net loss in the current year and in the previous year.
 The Company’s current assets as on the date of the balance sheet are not sufficient to meet its current liabilities.
-The Company is implementing the project at Pune through its subsidiary company (Modulex Modular Buildings Private Limited) and the progress of the project is slow considering the various factors (including the temporary suspension of the project).
+The Company is pursuing a project in Pune through its subsidiary, Modulex Modular Buildings Private Limited, although progress has been slow due to various factors, including a temporary suspension of the project.
 There is material uncertainty related to the aforementioned conditions that may cast significant doubt on the Company continuing as a going concern.

 Our opinion is not modified in respect of this matter.